 Related to both these models is a model that doesn't use formal Game Turns, but rather an alternating series of Player Turns, with no bookended Turn End phases.
 These are more appropriate for games that don't use a strict time scale, and that don't have a time pressure element ("complete this thing before this turn to win").
 The players just alternate taking turns until one of them wins.

 Because there's not a formal Game Turn encapsulating paired Player Turns or Impulses, it's possible for there to be an unequal number of turns.
 I think this should be taken into account when creating and balancing the game end/victory conditions.
-It's why, for example, in my Shields & Swords II series, which uses this sort of Sequence of Play, each player checks for victory at the end of his opponent's turn.
+It's why, for example, in my Shields & Swords II series, which uses this sort of Sequence of Play, each player checks for victory at the end of their opponent's turn.
 At least one of these victory conditions is often two tiered, with the lower tier requiring the player to not only hit a certain VP threshold, but to exceed their opponent's threshold by a certain amount.
 This means that the opponent will have a chance to close the gap.

 The structure of each Player Turn in the S&S II games is somewhat free-form, in that the acting player decides which Phases he will perform.
 So, maybe it's a Move and Combat turn, or Shield Wall and Retreat, or some other combination of the possible phases.
 This approach - "choose a type of action to do on your turn" - is another way to approach a Sequence of Play, and it has the advantage of keeping each turn relatively short.
 It's something you see a lot in Impulse-style Sequences of Play; I used it in Blood in the Fog, a chit-pull game in which you choose one of three Phases (Move, Combat, or Charge) each time your division's chit is activated.